tfc/tfc.github.io/_posts/2016-05-14-converting_between_c_strings_and_type_lists.md

 Before continuing with the following lines of code: **What** is a *string provider?*

 A string, or a string pointer, cannot just be used as template parameters directly.
-Therefore a type is needed which carries a string as payload and provides static access to it:
+Therefore a type carrying a string as payload and provides static access to it is needed:

 {% highlight c++ %}
 struct my_string_provider {